al6x/jslang/blog/misunderstanding-of-javascript.md

 one can really change it, even to improve or fix bugs.
 All changes should be backward compatible.

 But, money can make dreams real, especially if it's really big money.
-Huge companies invested tons of time, research and development into Browsers - and miracle happened.
+Huge companies invested tons of time, research and development into Browsers - and miracle happen.
 Flawed and buggy prototype became **one the best dynamic language** available.

 ## Strengths